Climbing and "Wilderness" Minutes from the Nation's Capital

-Before S-Turn and adjacent to one of the Rocky Islands is another rapid, named for the Rocky Islands, with Class 2 surfing waves.
+Before S-Turn and adjacent to one of the Rocky Islands is another rapid, named for the Rocky Islands, with up to Class 3 surfing waves.
 It was just below S-Turn that I turned around this day to enjoy the whitewater and the easy floating on my way back downstream.

 Trip 2: A bad day to be a fish

 This day, the plan was to run the Difficult Run Rapids, turn around upstream at Purple Horse Rock, and on the way back get out and play around on some island cliffs.
 When I put in downstream from the rapids, I typically carry around Virginia Chute and then run it, next carrying past the Center Chutes and then heading upstream, and running Maryland Chute on the way back.

 But this day, I felt like running all of them, and it was a good decision not only because of the extra sport but also because I saw one of the coolest things I have in a while: a North American water snake in the process of swallowing a catfish.
 It was on a small island I used to access one of the channels of the Center Chutes, and it stayed there, eyeing me a little warily, as I took several pictures.

 Later, I stopped at an island just downstream to enjoy a bit of Class 4 scrambling in a place that relatively few others bother to visit.
 This little island has no name, but the cliffs are interesting, and I have never seen another person on it, only green and great blue herons, cormorants, and vultures.